MoggStephen/rest-countries-api-with-color-theme-switcher-master/README.md

     - Page always built at build time or revalidate time so its always faster!
 - Negatives:
     - Cant call an api we create!
-    - Would have to use a package to cache data is always displayed!
+    - Would have to use a package to cache data so content is always displayed!
     - Cant use in components!

 # getserversideprops